piste2750/rpm-ltfs/README.md

 # rpm-ltfs
-The spec file for LTFS v2.4
+The spec file for LTFS v2.5.

+At this time, this spec file is for preliminary version.

 # Current version

-Version 2.4.4.0
+Version 2.5.0.0-1

 # Prereqsite